MalikTorres/reading-notes/102-notes/reading4.md

 ## Semantics

 * Semantics refer the meaning of a piece of code

+**Importance of Semantics**

+* Semantics can boost search engine optimization

+* It helps with screen reader navigation

+* It makes it easier and more efficient to navitate through code im comparison to placeholder elements like `<div>`

+* It provides insight to the developer the type of date that will appear

+* It reflects proper element naming

 * HTML semantics include: